 To see the best (and worst) times to visit, please read our reviews of our recommended places to stay

-Buses are efficient if charmless, linking all major towns and villages.
 Buses from Athens start at the main bus station called KTEL Kifissou, and have regular services to Nafplion, Tripoli, Kalamata, Sparta, Pirgos and Patras, plus occasional services to other towns.

 Trains are slow but scenic, with one line across the middle from Corinth – Tripolis – Kalamata, and a second following the north and west coasts from Corinth – Patras – Kalamata, thus making a loop possible.
 If you take the second, make sure to include the spectacular detour along the rack-and-pinion railway line, which threads up the Vouraikos gorge from Diakofto to Kalavrita.